-Again variations in intraocular lens calculation and measurement mean that some residual refractive error and glasses requirement may be necessary in certain cases.
-Approx 5-10% of patients who are very motivated to become spectacle free may elect to have additional laser refractive surgery on the cornea to fine-tune the final spectacle prescription.
+Again, variations in intraocular lens calculation and measurement mean that some residual refractive error and glasses requirement may be necessary in certain cases.
+Approximately 1% of patients who are very motivated to become spectacle free may elect to have additional laser refractive surgery on the cornea to fine-tune the final spectacle prescription.
 This type of secondary enhancement is not covered by any of the standard self-pay or insurance packages.
-If secondary refractive enhancement is required, you can anticipate that it will cost approximately £2,500.
-In a few people, approximately 1% side effects of the multifocal lens are sufficiently troublesome for patients to request replacement with a single focus lens.

-Of course cataract surgery using any type of intra-ocular lens can potentially result in complications.
-One of the commoner complications includes capsular bag rupture.
+Of course, cataract surgery using any type of intra-ocular lens can potentially result in complications.
+One of the commoner complications includes capsular bag rupture as described on the next page.
 The more advanced premium intra-ocular lenses are all designed to sit within the capsular bag.
 Should you be unfortunate and develop a capsular bag complication during the procedure, then it will not be possible to insert a premium intraocular lens.
 In this scenario Mr Tanner would usually insert a standard distance dominant monofocal lens, aiming to give you good distance vision but accepting that premium lens implantation was not possible in your case.
 I do hope you find the above information helpful in addition to the other information you have received prior to your surgery.

-If you have any further questions please do not hesitate to contact me or my team.
+If you have any further questions, please do not hesitate to contact me or my team for additional information.